 You will need to provide the following set of documents to the Graduate Division:

 2. One official transcript from each post-secondary institution attended, including any study abroad or exchange programs, summer programs, and non-degree work and extension programs sent directly from the institution to the Graduate Division;

 3. Official Test of English as a Foreign Language (TOEFL) score report is required (for international applicants, as well as some immigrant and US applicants).
 Our program requires a minimum TOEFL score of 94 (internet-based test), with subtest scores of 25 for listening and 25 for speaking for admissibility and for waiver of English Language Institute (ELI) placement tests.
 We also accept the International English Language Testing System (IELTS) score of seven in place of the minimum TOEFL scores.
 We also accept the Duolingo English Test, minimum score is 95 for the overall band test results; for teaching assistantship applicants, the minimum score is 125.
 TOEFL, IELTS or Duolingo scores cannot be more than two years old.

 4. Verification of financial status (for international applicants).

 B. Submit supplemental materials specific to the Department of Linguistics

 Use the Graduate Application Supplemental Documents Upload Website to submit the following supporting documentation that is specific to the Department of Linguistics.
 Visit this tutorial for more information on using the Supplemental Documents Upload Website.
 Be sure to submit everything as PDF.

 2. Three (3) Letters of Recommendation:

 a.
-Use the Supplemental Documents Upload Website to request letters of recommendation.
-The Graduate Division will send the request to your letter writers and give them a link for submitting their letters.
+We recommend using the Supplemental Documents Upload Website to request letters of recommendation.
+Graduate Division will send the request to your letter writers and provide them a link for submitting their letters.